distcode/SC-400/Readme.md

-# SC-400 Additional Information
+# SC-400 Additions

-Companion files and information for the course SC-400 taught by DI Thomas Schleich.
+Additional files and information for the course SC-400 taught by DI Thomas Schleich.